-As you translate, memoQWebTrans assists you in the background.
-It will offer suggestions from several translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, subsegment matching, etc. Results of all these queries are gathered and displayed in the Translation results pane of the translation editor.
+As you translate, memoQ assists you in the background.
+It unifies the power of several local and online translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, sub-segment matching, etc. Results of all queries are gathered and displayed in the Translation results pane of

 The Translation results list is part of the translation editor.
 Whenever you work on a document, this list always works.